skellis46/finger-pointing-moon/case-for-support.md

 • whether the plans to increase impact are appropriate and justified, given the nature of the proposed research
 • whether sufficient attention has been given to who the beneficiaries of the research might be and appropriate ways to engage with them throughout the project.

->You are encouraged to disseminate your research and its outcomes to as wide an audience as possible, and where appropriate to engage in communication, dissemination and exploitation activities throughout the period of the project.
-You should therefore specify the audiences to whom your research could be of interest, and how you propose to engage with those audiences about your research.

 >You should address two main questions: who might benefit from the research and how might they benefit?
+How will they be identified (including during the research)?

+I will use a range of local and global dissemination methods.
+Many of the outputs have community building features built in (e.g. Discourse Forum, exhibitions, Podcast).
+These communities will play an important 'ground-up' role in sharing, discussing and creating conversations about the outputs and the project.

+The processes, outcomes and outputs of _Finger Pointing Moon_ will be meticulously recorded and documented via the project website to maximise transparency and open accessibility for as wide an audience as possible.
+This will include pre-press versions of articles accepted by journals behind paywalls (likely to be outputs 2 and 5).

 _Finger Pointing Moon_ is driven by research (RES) _and_ developmental (DEV) concerns, and will produce the following outputs: